+Tip: please use the column marked by number 7 for consistency with the code.

 2.6 SD Card Module

 The SD card module is an external storage device used for data storage.
 It communicates with Arduino via the SPI interface.
 The SD card module is typically used to store log data, configuration files, or other data that needs to be persistent.